 Lance: L-look at you?!
 I can't not look at you, Walter!
 I can see my butt and your face at the same time!

 - Gender Bender: Played with.
-Lance himself remains male when he is transformed, but the body he takes is actually that of a female pigeon, with him being able to lay eggs.
+Lance himself remains male vocally when he is transformed and his gender identity doesn't change either, but the body he takes is actually that of a female pigeon, with him being able to lay eggs.
 Walter realizes that the feather he used in the serum came from his pet pigeon, Lovey, and this oversight was the reason the initial antidote formula didn't work.
 This is a rare instance in which the 'turn into a bird, lay an egg' joke has a real plot effect and isn't just for laughs.

 - Gilligan Cut: After Killian has been defeated, the Background Music swells as Walter has an "Eureka!"
 Moment, believing he and Lance will have their jobs reinstated.
 Cue a Smash Cut to Lance and Walter carrying Carboard Boxes of Unemployment and the music suddenly grinding to a halt.Walter: So... triple fired.